jikjatin/90DaysOfDevOpsChallenge/Networking/README.md

 # Networking Challenge - Week 1

 ## Overview
 Welcome to Week 1 of the **90 Days of DevOps - 2025 Edition**!
-This week, we focused on **Networking**, a fundamental concept for DevOps professionals.
+This week, focused on **Networking**, a fundamental concept for DevOps professionals.
 Below are the tasks completed during this challenge.

 ---